stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ## growth opportunity #1 - SaaS technologies

-SaaS is an abbreviation for _software as a service_, usually priced per user or on usage.
+SaaS, meaning _software as a service_, is usually priced per user or on usage.
 SaaS is elegantly described by xxxxx as "xxx balance / compromisexxxx."

-There are a few different approaches to choosing which tech.
+There are a few different approaches to choosing which tech a consulting firm should embrace.
 I'm a fan of these two:

 ### 1 - pick trending tech that is _easy to learn_ and will _generate consulting work_